dan-phd/2DTDBEM/README.md

 ./bin/2DTDBEM --test computeConvolutions
 ```

-The program options and help can then be viewed with `./bin/2DTDBEM`.
+The program options and help can be viewed with `./bin/2DTDBEM`.

 [BEUT]: https://github.com/dan-phd/BEUT